 About Durian Fruit

 A little background on durian: it is a fruit of south east Asia that grows to the size of a small watermelon and has long thorns on its rind.
 It is also known as having an unpleasant smell but a silky wonderful almond-like taste.
 To some.

 When I lived near Chinatown in San Francisco, occasionally the Chinese markets had crates of durian.
 And I tried it a few times.
 It didn’t taste that bad.
 Actually it didn’t taste like much of anything.
-But as durian is not indigenous to North America, this durian clearly was picked prematurely, probably ripened on a ship, and lost most of its smell and taste on the journey.
-Same way grocery store tomatoes look great but taste like absolutely nothing when they are stored and shipped over a multi week period.
+But as durian is not indigenous to North America, the durian probably was picked prematurely, probably ripened on a ship, and lost most of its smell and taste on the journey.
+Same way grocery store tomatoes look great but taste like absolutely nothing.

 Durian Milk Candy